How Much Does iWriter Pay? What You Can REALLY Earn on iWriter

 Occasionally, you may receive a special request sent from a client directly to your inbox.
 A special request is a project that is sent to a specific writer or group of writers.

 If the job is sent to multiple writers, it will be given to the first writer who picks up the request.
-Be sure to check the platform regularly to see if you have been sent any special requests for quality content so that you can respond as promptly as possible.
+Be sure to check the platform regularly to see if you have been sent any special requests for quality content so that you can respond as promptly as possible before the other writers do.

-Instead of the 65 percent that iWriter pays to writers, special requests earn 5 percent more (70 percent).
+Instead of the 65 percent that iWriter pays to freelance writers, a content order via special requests earns 5 percent more (70 percent).
 Over time, this extra 5 percent can really add up, especially if you are working on longer content or at a higher tier.

 Commit to High-Quality Work